Key Takeaways

 If someone breaches a written contract, you have five years to sue.
 For oral contracts, it's three years.

-Business disputes, unpaid debts, breach of warranty, and similar contract claims fall under these limits.
-Under 12 O.S. § 95, the five-year period for written contracts gives more breathing room, but delay still hurts.
-Evidence gets stale, counterparties may become insolvent, and the strength of your position diminishes with time.
+Business disputes, unpaid debts, breach of warranty, and similar contract claims may fall under these limits.
+Under 12 O.S. § 95, the five-year period for a written contract gives more breathing room, but the claim and instrument still need to be classified correctly.

 Property Damage: Two Years